rdiaz82/100DaysOfCode/README.md

 **Day 2:** Today I have started with the AWS cloud practitioner certification.
 I have started with the first video course.

-**Day 3** Today I have continued watching videos for the AWS Cloud Practitioner certification
+**Day 3** Today I have continued watching videos for the AWS Cloud Practitioner certification.

+**Day 4** Today I have continued with AWS Clous Practitioner Certification course.